 - Animal Law and History Web Center

-Run by the University of Michigan College of Law, this site provides information about all aspects of animal law and policy.
+Run by the Michigan State University College of Law, this site provides information about all aspects of animal law and policy.

 The American Association for the Prevention for the Cruelty of Animals (ASPCA) is a national animal welfare organization headquartered in New York City.
 This website contains a wealth of information on animal related issues.